Attractive sales promotions to engage customers.

 How to create this promo:

 Make a discount popup and show it only to new visitors.
-In Wisepops, this is super easy—just choose “new visitors” in the “display frequency” settings.
-When activated, the popup will offer a discount to all potential customers visiting your store for the first time.
+In Wisepops, our own popup app, this is easy—just choose “new visitors” in the display frequency”settings:

 5. End-of-season sale